awsdocs/aws-directory-service-admin-guide/doc_source/ms_ad_getting_started_prereqs.md

 ## Multi\-factor Authentication Prerequisites<a name="prereq_mfa_ad"></a>

-To support multi\-factor authentication with your AWS Managed Microsoft AD directory, you must configure your on\-premises [Remote Authentication Dial\-In User Service](https://en.wikipedia.org/wiki/RADIUS) \(RADIUS\) server in the following way so that it can accept requests from your AWS Managed Microsoft AD directory in AWS\.
+To support multi\-factor authentication with your AWS Managed Microsoft AD directory, you must configure either your on\-premises or cloud\-based [Remote Authentication Dial\-In User Service](https://en.wikipedia.org/wiki/RADIUS) \(RADIUS\) server in the following way so that it can accept requests from your AWS Managed Microsoft AD directory in AWS\.

 1. On your RADIUS server, create two RADIUS clients to represent both of the AWS Managed Microsoft AD domain controllers \(DCs\) in AWS\.
-You must to configure both clients using the following common parameters \(your RADIUS server may vary\):
+You must configure both clients using the following common parameters \(your RADIUS server may vary\):
    + **Address \(DNS or IP\)**: This is the DNS address for one of the AWS Managed Microsoft AD DCs\.
 Both DNS addresses can be found in the AWS Directory Service Console on the **Details** page of the AWS Managed Microsoft AD directory in which you plan to use MFA\.
 The DNS addresses displayed represent the IP addresses for both of the AWS Managed Microsoft AD DCs that are used by AWS\.
 **Note**
 If your RADIUS server supports DNS addresses, you must create only one RADIUS client configuration\.
 Otherwise, you must create one RADIUS client configuration for each AWS Managed Microsoft AD DC\.